Copyright © 2004-2010 DogStar Kennel

 Pack Goat Fossil Scene

 "Packing out" is what is known as things you carry home with you.
-Along with all of your belongings including all of your trash and dirty clothes, you might find a rock or two you would like to own.
+Along with all of your belongings including all of your trash and dirty clothes, you might find a rock or two you would like to own/you would like to take home.

 If you are on public property you probably can not take it with you.
 No rocks, no fossils, no flowers, no seeds, nothing that others might enjoy on their next trip.
 Those items are to be left behind by law.